Less hazardous, sensitive DNA gel stain

-Invitrogen SYBR Safe DNA Gel Stain is a highly sensitive stain for visualization of DNA in agarose or acrylamide gels.
-SYBR Safe stain is specifically formulated to be a less hazardous alternative to ethidium bromide that can be used with either blue-light or UV excitation.
+Invitrogen SYBR Safe DNA Gel Stain is a highly sensitive dye for visualizing DNA in agarose or acrylamide gels.
+SYBR Safe stain is specifically formulated to be a less hazardous alternative to ethidium bromide that can be viewed with blue-light or by UV excitation.

-SYBR Safe stain is supplied as either a concentrate or a ready-to-use solution that can be used like an ethidium bromide solution.
 The stain is also suitable for staining RNA in gels.

+SYBR Safe stain is available as either a concentrate or a ready-to-use solution.

 Figure 2.
 Improved Gateway cloning efficiency.
 A 1.25 kb gene was amplified by PCR using attB1 and attB2 primers, and equivalent fractions were separated on duplicate agarose gels.
 Gels were stained with either SYBR Safe DNA gel stain or ethidium bromide, and DNA fragments were visualized with either the Safe Imager blue-light transilluminator or a UV transilluminator, respectively.
 The PCR products were cloned by Gateway BP recombination and transformed into chemically competent bacteria.
 Three serial dilutions were plated, and colonies were counted.